Geoff McQueen

-Geoffrey McQueen (24 July 1947 – 6 July 1994) was a British television screenwriter.
-He is best known for creating Thames Television's long-running police procedural The Bill and the popular comedy-dramas Give Us a Break, Big Deal and Stay Lucky.
+Geoffrey McQueen (24 July 1947 – 6 July 1994) was a British television screenwriter and creator of the long-running police procedural The Bill.
+He also wrote the popular comedy-dramas Give Us a Break, Big Deal and Stay Lucky.

-A carpenter and joiner by trade he worked abroad for many years before he began writing in 1978.
+Early in his career, he worked as a carpenter and joiner, building British-style pubs around the world.
+He began writing for television in his early thirties.
 His first success was in 1982 when an episode of The Gentle Touch he had written was broadcast.
+He originally conceived of The Bill as a one-off television drama which first aired on August 16, 1983.

 He wrote for other shows, including Boon, and two Jim Davidson sitcoms.

+Personal life and death

+He was married to his wife Jan, and they had two children.
+His son Greg McQueen is the editor of the book 100 Stories for Haiti.

 He died on 6 July 1994, aged 46, from an aneurysm.
-He was survived by his wife Jan and their two children.